-The cyupdatefs command is used to update the configuration of a file system.
+The cvupdatefs command is used to update the configuration of a file system.
 This allows you to add stripe groups or expand current stripe groups to expand the storage space available to a file system.
-The cyupdatefs command must be run on the machine on which the File System Service is running.

 Note: All metadata modifications must be made on an inactive (stopped) file system.